Super-Ingenuity (SPI)

 Q2: What materials are typically used in aerospace 3D printing?

-Common materials include aluminum alloys (e.g., 7075, 6061) for lightweight structures, titanium alloys for high strength-to-weight applications, and PEEK or ULTEM polymers for cabin interior components.
-Material selection depends on mechanical performance, weight targets, and regulatory standards.
+Common materials include aluminum alloys (e.g., 7075, 6061) for lightweight structures, titanium alloys for high strength-to-weight applications and high-performance polymers such as PEEK or ULTEM for cabin interior components.
+For more details on material options and behaviour, see our 3D printing materials guide.

 Q3: Can 3D-printed aerospace parts achieve tight tolerances?